ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/inheritance-design.md

 ## File Changes

+The focus for this milestone is to support inherited fields and non-overridden functions amongst classes.

 ### type-check.ts

   1. Add a new function to check if a class is a sub class of another class.